 Final Thoughts

-Disciplining your German Shepherd is an essential aspect of training.
-But it is important to differentiate discipline from punishment.
+Disciplining your German Shepherd puppy is an essential aspect of training.
+However, it is important to differentiate discipline from punishment.
 While punishing may cause harm to your dog, disciplining is intended to reinforce positive behavior.

-Rewarding good behavior through positive reinforcement and rekindling it when your dog faults through negative reinforcement are the two most effective ways of using discipline to train your German Shepherd in good behavior.
+Rewarding good behavior through rewards-based training and rekindling it when your dog faults through negative reinforcement are the two most effective ways of using discipline to train your German Shepherd.